Mema Wilda: Further activities

 As of September 2023, her band which is called Wilda was made up of herself on guitar and lead vocal, Kento Mori on lead guitar, Shellita Goldsmith on drums, Mitch French on bass and additional vocalist Hariata Makiha.

-In August 2024, Wilda and Michael Levin Sesega were part of the "Wilde and Wilda" show with Jesse Wilde and his daughter Faith that was held at the Uxbridge Arts and Culture venue.
+In August 2024, Mema and Michael Levin Sesega were part of the "Wilde and Wilda" show with Jesse Wilde and his daughter Faith that was held at the Uxbridge Arts and Culture venue.

-Wilda and singer-songwriter, Eden Iris were booked to appear at the 605 Morningside Drinkery on 23 May 2025.
+Mema and singer-songwriter, Eden Iris were booked to appear at the 605 Morningside Drinkery on 23 May 2025.

+Mema and her current band The Dopamen made up of Nathan Boston (lead guitar and backing vocals), Mitch French (bass and backing vocals) and Greg Haver (drums)appeared at the Button Factory in Auckland on 24 October 2025.
+Marty Duda saw her perform and gave a positive review of it, mentioning the value of her collaborating with Greg Haver.